PHSI-supplements/labs/integrated-labs/KeyboardLab/doc/02-numbers-as-characters.md

 > 📇 **Scenario**
 >
-> You've recently been hired to help the Pleistocene Petting Zoo get started.
+> You've recently been hired to help the Pleistocene Petting Zoo to get started.
 > Your new employer, Archie, is surprisingly honest: he admits to you that some expenses were spared.
 > Archie helpfully points out that any challenge is also an opportunity to succeed.
 > You suspect your job will offer plenty of "opportunities to succeed."